shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-1.md

 To successfully follow this tutorial, you will need fundamental knowledge and understanding of Blockchain technology, Solidity programming language, and ERC20 tokens.

-We will be using [web3.js](https://web3js.readthedocs.io/en/v1.5.2/) in [NextJs](https://nextjs.org/) framework for the frontend.
-It's recommended to learn the basics of NextJs.
+We will be using [web3.js](https://web3js.readthedocs.io/en/v1.5.2/) to connect to Polygon and the [Next.js](https://nextjs.org/) framework for the frontend.
+It's recommended to learn the basics of Next.js before continuing.

 # Requirements